Review

 Mental Activity in the Kalachakra System

-If we speak about another way of looking at mental activity, from one point of view it is subjective experiencing of things through mental holograms.
-Experiencing (myong-ba), this is a synonym used for mind.
+If we speak about another way of looking at mental activity, from one point of view, it is subjective experiencing of things through mental holograms.
+Experiencing (myong-ba) is a synonym used for “mind.”
 We experience happiness.
 We experience seeing somebody.
 It’s experiencing things.
-I experience being here in this room.
+We experience being here in this room.

-- For gross mental activity, something is occurring on the basis of the body, physical body.
+- For gross mental activity, something is occurring on the basis of the body, the physical body.

-But what is common for both the sense cognition and mental cognition – in other words, all the other levels besides clear-light mind – is that there is a movement of grosser energy winds through the body, different levels of energy winds through the body.
-So there are certain energies that are involved with sense consciousness, and there are certain energy winds that are involved with mental consciousness, mental activity.
-That’s these subtle energy winds.
-They’re more subtle for the mental activity than for the sense activity.
-And they’re flowing through the body.
+What is common for both the sense cognition and mental cognition – in other words, all the other levels besides clear-light mind – is that there is a movement of grosser energy-winds through the body, different levels of energy-winds through the body.
+There are certain energies that are involved with sense consciousness.
+There are certain energy-winds that are involved with mental consciousness, mental activity, and that’s subtle energy-winds; they’re more subtle for the mental consciousness than for the sense consciousnesses, and they’re flowing through the body.

-When we are talking about these energy winds, especially the ones with mental cognition, they’re flowing through the subtle channels.
-And also for sense cognition, it’s through the subtle channels.
-But with the sense cognition, it’s involved with gross aspects of the body, like the light-sensitive cells of the eyes.
-But with mental consciousness, it is just involved with aspects of the subtle body.
+When we are talking about these energy-winds, especially the ones with mental cognition, they’re flowing through the subtle channels.
+Also, for sense cognition, it’s through the subtle channels, but with the sense cognition, it’s involved with gross aspects of the body, like the light-sensitive cells of the eyes.
+With mental consciousness, it is just involved with aspects of the subtle body.

-And if you’re very sensitive, you can feel nervous energy when you are thinking, especially when you are worried (it’s even more nervous, more disharmonious, and so on).
-You can feel that.
-And especially when you are experiencing a disturbing emotion, then the energy is most disturbed.
+If we’re very sensitive, we can feel nervous energy when we are thinking, especially when we are worried (it’s even more nervous, more disharmonious and so on).
+We can feel that.
+And especially when we are experiencing a disturbing emotion, the energy is most disturbed.
 When we’re really filled with jealousy or longing desire or anger, the energy is very, very turbulent.

-So all of this is involved with our discussion here in Kalachakra of the coursing or the flowing of these winds of karma through the subtle channels.
+All of this is involved with our discussion here in Kalachakra of the coursing or the flowing of these winds of karma through the subtle channels.
 These winds of karma must be the support of mental activity, and they are involved with what we were calling subtle mental activity, so mental, through mind consciousness.
-And being mental activity, there is a mental hologram that is involved.
-And this is what we were discussing yesterday, the type of mental holograms that are involved.
+Being mental activity, there is a mental hologram that is involved.
+This is what we were discussing yesterday, the type of mental holograms that are involved.

-We’re not talking on the level of the light-sensitive cells of the eye, sound-sensitive of the ears, etc. That level is bringing about the occasion of seeing things, the occasion of hearing things.
-We’re not talking about those occasions, because that’s involved with the gross body and gross consciousness, gross mental activity, which is sensorial and which is nonconceptual (there are no categories involved).
-But rather we’re talking about when these subtle energies are working through four drops – so aspects of the subtle body – rather than working through sensorial cells of the gross body.
-Have you followed me?
+We’re not talking on the level of the light-sensitive cells of the eye, sound-sensitive of the ears and so on.
+That level is bringing about the occasion of seeing things, the occasion of hearing things.
+We’re not talking about those occasions because that’s involved with the gross body and gross consciousness, gross mental activity, which is sensorial and nonconceptual (there are no categories involved).
+Rather, we’re talking about when these subtle energies are working through four drops – the aspects of the subtle body – rather than working through sensorial cells of the gross body.

-So if the winds go through, let’s say, the photosensitive cells of the eyes, then we get a hologram of a vision.
+If the winds go through, let’s say, the photosensitive cells of the eyes, then we get a hologram of a vision.
 Or if the winds go through the sound-sensitive cells of the ears, then we get an audio experience with a mental hologram of a sound (of somebody speaking or the sound of birds or whatever).
-But here in Kalachakra with these four drops, we’re talking about when the winds go through these creative drops.
-And depending on which drop it goes through, it will produce the mental holograms in four different classes.
+Here in Kalachakra, with these four drops, we’re talking about when the winds go through these creative drops, and depending on which drop they go through, they will produce the mental holograms in four different classes.

-- So with the awake drop, when that’s involved with these energy winds, then we have the mental holograms that are involved with conceptual cognition when we’re awake.
-So that’s referring to the mental holograms that arise when we think of something, when we remember something, when we imagine something.
+- With the awake drop, when that’s involved with these energy-winds, then we have the mental holograms that are involved with conceptual cognition when we’re awake.
+That’s referring to the mental holograms that arise when we think of something, when we remember something, when we imagine something.

-- Then on the dream drop, this is the mental holograms that arise in dreams.
-And that drop at the throat is also, from another point of view, a speech drop, and it gives rise to the mental holograms of the voice in our head when we think verbally.
+- Then on the dream drop, these are the mental holograms that arise in dreams.
+That drop at the throat is also, from another point of view, a speech drop, and it gives rise to the mental holograms of the voice in our head when we think verbally.

-- And then when the drop at the heart is involved, so the winds are passing through that, then we get the mental hologram of a darkness in deep sleep, but it’s that darkness that we don’t even remember, that we can’t remember.
+- Then when the drop at the heart is involved, so the winds are passing through that, then we get the mental hologram of a darkness in deep sleep, but it’s that darkness that we don’t even remember, that we can’t remember.

-- Then at the time of the bliss of orgasm, when it reaches its peak, just before the energy explodes out, then there is a mental hologram of what’s called the elemental source (khams-drug) of deep awareness, whatever that might be.
-I have no idea what that really is.
-But that is going more, more subtle than just the darkness.
+- Then at the time of the bliss of orgasm, when it reaches its peak, just before the energy explodes out, there is a mental hologram of what’s called the elemental source (khams-drug) of deep awareness, whatever that might be.
+I have no idea what that really is, but that is going more subtle than just the darkness.

-And all of these have an appearance of truly established existence.
-And because of our perceiving it and believing that it corresponds to reality, and so on, then we have the whole mechanism of suffering, samsara, etc. And if you really think about this, you realize that this is very true.
+All of these have an appearance of truly established existence, and because of our perceiving it and believing that it corresponds to reality, then we have the whole mechanism of suffering, samsara and so on.
+If we really think about this, we realize that this is very true.

 What’s going on when we are really worried?
 We’re thinking with all these verbal mental holograms, and there are images when we’re remembering difficult situations that happened with other people and so on.
 We represent the whole event with this mental hologram.
 It’s very interesting.

 Remember how we described the process of conceptual cognition?
 We have a category.
 Let’s talk about a memory.
-Okay, so there’s the category of this meeting with my partner, my lover.
-And now there’s an isolator (ldog-pa), so it’s nothing but that.
-And now we have a mental hologram that represents that event, that meeting that we’re remembering.
-And in fact it could represent my relationship with this person.
-That could be the larger category, my relationship with this person.
-And now because of this one nasty thing that happened in this one event, this mental hologram of that particular moment, that particular event represents the entire relationship.
-And it truly exists like that – it feels as though that corresponds to reality – and “You don’t love me anymore.”
+There’s the category of “this meeting with my partner, my lover.”
+Now, there’s an isolator (ldog-pa), so it’s “nothing but that,” and we have a mental hologram that represents that event, that meeting that we’re remembering.
+In fact, it could represent my relationship with this person.
+That could be the larger category, “my relationship with this person.”
+Now, because of this one nasty thing that happened in this one event, this mental hologram of that particular moment, that particular event represents the entire relationship, and it truly exists like that – it feels as though that corresponds to reality – and “You don’t love me anymore.”
 That mental hologram can look visual.
-It could be the sound of words in which you just say this.
-There can be many different ways in which you could represent it.
-But we believe this, that this really is horrible now, and we forget everything else about the relationship.
+It could be the sound of words in which we say this.
+There can be many different ways, in which we could represent it, but we believe that this really is horrible now, and we forget everything else about the relationship.
 It’s just represented by this one thing, and it corresponds to reality.
 Then we get very upset, all sorts of disturbing emotions.
-And it activates karma, and so what happens is that compulsively we will say all sorts of terrible things to this person that will cause a lot of problems in the relationship.
+It activates karma, and so what happens is that compulsively we will say all sorts of terrible things to this person that will cause a lot of problems in the relationship.
 It’s perfect samsara, isn’t it?

-So we’re not talking here about something terribly abstract and intellectual.
+We’re not talking here about something terribly abstract and intellectual.
 We’re talking about what we actually experience.
-So what we want to get rid of is not only the believing in true existence, the grasping for true existence, but we want to get rid of this whole process of these mental holograms, the mental holograms that are arising on the basis of the winds of karma.
-So these are tainted.
+What we want to get rid of is not only the believing in true existence, the grasping for true existence, but we want to get rid of this whole process of these mental holograms, the mental holograms that are arising on the basis of the winds of karma; these are tainted.